726f737479/lepka/README.md

 # Lepka
-Lepka is a lightweight library that provides super easy inteface for navigation in Android app.
+Lepka is a lightweight library that provides super easy interface for navigation within Android app.
 Best used with **MVP** or **MVVM** architecture.

 ## Setup